davyrob-clg/Notebook2Canvas/README.md

 Using Google NotebookLM is great for students and teachers. https://notebooklm.google.com/

 It can really help with study and learning.
-Its quizzes are rewally cool.
+Its quizzes are really cool.
+Your own ChatGPT with your own study material.

 I liked the idea of being able to import quizzes from the very excellent Google NotebookLM tool - but of course that doesnt work.